Decatur City Council explores creation of new TIF district in urban core

 The proposed TIF would touch the existing Grand Avenue and Near North TIF districts and there would also be some overlap with the Olde Towne TIF, which encompasses much of the downtown and the Millikin Heights neighborhoods but is scheduled to sunset at the end of the year.

 It would be the largest TIF the city has ever done.
-Besides Olde Towne, which was used to fund a major $14 million downtown streetscape project, every other TIF to this point has been narrowly construed around specific retail or residential developments.
+Besides Olde Towne, which was used to fund a major $14 million downtown streetscape project among other things, every other TIF to this point has been narrowly construed around specific retail or residential developments.

 Wrighton said that, in this case, it makes sense to go bigger in order to generate the increment that will be needed to shepherd in projects that can truly transform the urban core.